sled-rs/sled-rs.github.io/perf.md

 ## computation

 Human-readable code is translated into instructions and data that the CPU will zip together while executing your program.
+Our programs are essentially just DSL's for orchestrating syscalls.

 When a program executes, it refers to other memory locations that contain more instructions and data for the CPU to fetch, interpret, and combine.
-Fetching instructions and data from main memory takes a really long time.
+Fetching instructions and data from main memory takes a really long time, and by being considerate of how the CPU fetches memory and publishes changes, you can sometimes make your code several orders of magnitude faster.

 Modern CPUs often execute 4 instructions per cycle, and execute over 3 billion cycles per second.
 The time that it takes to retrieve instructions or data from